jbs022/game-show-app/README.md

 # game-show-app
 Game Show App - Techdegree Project 6

+This project was tested on the following internet browsers to make sure all features worked properly:

+Google Chrome, Mozilla Firefox, Microsoft Edge

+I am going for an "Exceeds Expectations" grade.
+If this submission does not meet those requirements then please reject this submission and I will try again.
+Thank you!